 You can download this MS Excel calculator how many years your ADU project will take to break even.

 To use the excel worksheet, enter your values into the cells highlighted in green and blue by double clicking on them in the “assumptions” tab.
 The bottom cell in yellow will show you your “Number of Years to break even”.
 You’ll need to make some assumptions about the cost of construction, the property tax impacts, and the rental income rate.
 You can also view (and modify) the core calculator assumptions.

 What is the definition of a dwelling unit?

 What is an in-law suite in a house?

 In the News

 In partnership with the Housing Trust of Silicon Valley, Mayor Sam Liccardo of San Jose has introduced a proposal to spur construction of ADUs to help address the housing crisis.
-The city’s “Yes in … [Read More...]
+The city’s “Yes in My Backyard” program would waive impact fees and provide forgivable loans to homeowners in San Jose who build an ADU or convert a garage into a … [Read More...]

 The California state legislature recently adopted several new laws requiring local jurisdictions to modify their ADU regulations by making them less restrictive.
 As each municipality in Santa Clara County completes its revisions, we will link this website to that city’s specific web page to assist you in ascertaining the regulations that may affect your project.